Humpy Wheeler: College education

 Wheeler initially pursued a professional boxing career, having ambitions to join the 1960 United States Olympic boxing team.
-Wheeler had gotten a scholarship to join the Michigan State boxing team, but the scholarship was later revoked after Michigan State's conference, the Big Ten Conference, entirely withdrew from boxing after a conference boxer died.
+He had gotten a scholarship to join the Michigan State boxing team, but the scholarship was later revoked after Michigan State's conference, the Big Ten Conference, entirely withdrew from boxing after a conference boxer died.
 As a result, Wheeler initially decided to skip college and train in New York-based Stillman's Gym to compete in amateur boxing.
 After competing in 42 matches with a 40–2 record, he withdrew from boxing after realizing that in his weight class, he could potentially have to face up against Joe Frazier and Muhammad Ali.
 He instead focused on a football career.

 Wheeler accepted a football scholarship to play for the University of South Carolina in February 1957 as a left guard.
 Playing for the team's freshman squad, Wheeler managed to make the dean's list during the spring semester of 1958.
 The next season, Wheeler redshirted the season.
 During his junior season, he suffered a back injury during a scrimmage that led to him being placed into the university's infirmary.
 The injury left Wheeler temporarily paralyzed as a paraplegic, taking nine months for Wheeler to regain some function in his lower limbs.
 While Wheeler had hopes of being promoted to the main squad in 1959, the back injury eventually led to Wheeler abandoning his football career.
 Wheeler graduated from South Carolina in 1961, double majoring in journalism and political science.